a-type/0g/packages/0g/README.md

 game.stores.brickPositions.get(bricks).push({ x: 10, y: 50 });
 ```

-Supposing that `brickPositions` was a list of locations to place `Brick` Prefabs.
+Supposing that `brickPositions` was a list of locations to place `Brick` Entities.

 ## The Flow